-Figure 6: Rejected out-of-precinct ballots as a share of in-person ballots cast according to 2012 EAC Report counted.
-See ante, at 27.
+Figure 6: Rejected out-of-precinct ballots as a share of in-person ballots cast according to 2012 EAC Report

+Votes in such numbers can matter-enough for Section 2 to apply.
+The majority obliquely suggests not, comparing the smallish number of thrown-out votes (minority and non-minority alike) to the far larger number of votes cast and counted.
+See ante, at 680.
 But elections are often fought and won at the margins-certainly in Arizona.
 Consider the number of votes separating the two presidential candidates in the most recent election: 10,457.
 That is fewer votes than Arizona discarded under the out-of-precinct policy in two of the prior three presidential elections.
-This Court previously rejected the idea-the "erroneous assumption"-"that a small group of voters can never influence the outcome of an election."
-Chisom, 501 U. S., at 397, n.
+This Court previously rejected the idea-the "erroneous assumption"-

+"that a small group of voters can never influence the outcome of an election."
+Chisom, 501 U.S., at 397, n.
 24. For that reason, we held that even "a small minority" group can claim Section 2 protection.
 See ibid.
-Similarly here, the out-ofprecinct policy-which discards thousands upon thousands of ballots in every election-affects more than sufficient votes to implicate Section 2's guarantee of equal electoral opportunity.
+Similarly here, the out-of-precinct policy-which discards thousands upon thousands of ballots in every election-affects more than sufficient votes to implicate Section 2's guarantee of equal electoral opportunity.